smurfpandey/mysqlweb/README.md

 Overview
 ========
-This is a web-based browser for PostgreSQL database server.
+This is a web-based browser for MySQL database server.
 Its written in Go and works on Mac OSX, Linux and Windows machines.
 Main idea behind using Go for the backend is to utilize language's ability for cross-compile source code for multiple platforms.
 This project is my attempt to learn golang.

 ## How to run